 Do you feel under-educated?
 Inclined to pick up the thread of your education independently?
 I am happy to assist with your effort by;

-- Offering educational coaching to adults and mature teens wanting guidance and support for college level self-directed education on a sliding scale: Range $100 to $200 per meeting.
+- Offering educational coaching to adults and mature teens wanting guidance and support for college level self-directed education.

 - Posting to my Stay Sane blog to entertain, inform and support self directed education.